andrei-vataselu/andrei-vataselu/README.md

 ## 🔍 About Me

-Since starting my tech journey in **December 2021**, I’ve built cloud-native systems, production-ready APIs, and machine learning pipelines across platforms like **Google Cloud** and **Azure**.
+Since starting my tech journey in **December 2021**, I’ve built cloud-native systems, production-ready APIs, and machine learning pipelines across platforms like **Google Cloud** and **AWS**.
 From RESTful backend development and Kubernetes-based infrastructure to building and deploying AI models, my focus is crafting **scalable, secure, and intelligent systems**.

 ---